Software Development

 The rapid application development model also ensures better alignment with user expectations and business goals.
 Users are involved from the beginning, and their feedback shapes the direction of the project.
 This leads to a final product that meets both technical and business requirements more accurately.

-6. Applications of RAD model
+6. Drawbacks of RAD

-7. Drawbacks of RAD
+Drawbacks of RAD

 Speed-focused RAD may risk software quality